mikewesthad/twine-resources/README.md

 - demos - examples of various features and demos of how to integrate CSS & JS libraries into Twine
     - animate.css ([link](demos/animate.css/), [live demo](//mikewesthad.com/twine-resources/demos/animate.css/examples.html)) - for adding a set of pre-built animations into Twine.
+    - maps & defining clickable regions of an image ([link](demos/html-maps/), [live demo](//mikewesthad.com/twine-resources/demos/html-maps/examples.html)) - for creating an image that has different areas that can be clicked.
+Also, includes the maphilight plugin for highlighting those areas when the player hovers over them.
 - macros - custom macros for use with SugarCube 2
     - clickdialog and clickdialogchoice macros ([link](macros/clickdialog/), [live demo](//mikewesthad.com/twine-resources/macros/clickdialog/examples.html)) - for creating dialog boxes
 - css - stylesheets for use with SugarCube 2